thomasfitz24/unit-2-interactive-frontend/README.md

 ## Project Overview

-The Weather Dashboard is a front-end web application that allows users to search for a city and view the current weather conditions along with a 5-day forecast.
+The Weather Dashboard is a front-end web application that allows users to search for a city and view the current weather conditions along with both a 5-day forecast and an hourly forecast.
 It has been developed using HTML, CSS, and JavaScript.
-The project retrieves live data from the OpenWeatherMap API and displays it in a responsive, user-friendly layout.
+The project retrieves live data from the OpenWeatherMap API and displays it in a responsive, user-friendly layout inspired by the Met Office design.

 ## Current Features